-- Excessive Lower Back Arch: The growing belly tends to tilt the pelvis downward (like the image on the left up above), placing excess pressure on the lower back, abdominal wall, and pelvic floor muscles which therefore can increase the risk of lower back pain, diastasis recti, pelvic floor dysfunction and other pelvic girdle pain.
+- Excessive Lower Back Arch: The growing belly tends to tilt the pelvis downward (like the image on the left up above), placing excess pressure on the lower back, abdominal wall, and pelvic floor muscles.

 - Rounded shoulders: The weight of the growing breasts during pregnancy often pulls the shoulders forward into a rounded position, which can lead to upper back and neck pain.
 This is often exacerbated in the postpartum days with countless hours spent in a “triple-flexed” position (shoulders, elbows, wrists) feeding and holding baby.

-Do NOT let the pregnancy changes above cause you to panic!
+You do not have to accept the above changes as an inevitable part of pregnancy.
 Once you’re aware of the common shifts, it becomes much easier to address them.
 Follow these simple three steps below to help you get — and stay — in neutral.